henderea/MacShellScripts/README.md

    * **displays:** prints a color-coded list of file names and their replacement names; also asks for confirmation
       * **Color Coding:** grey background for no change, red background for conflict
    * **action:** if you type `y` or `yes` (case insensitive), it will rename the files; anything else will cause it to cancel the operation
-   * **note:** you may need to change the path on the first line of the file to point to your installation of Ruby
+   * **note:** you may need to change the path on the first line of the file to point to your installation of Ruby, but hopefully it will work properly as-is
    * **requires:** Ruby
 * `openf`: open the first file in the folder
    * **note:** uses `ls -1` to get the listing